Last updated: June 20, 2026

 - Call the hospital where you delivered and ask for the lactation office or social worker.

-- Call WIC and ask if your clinic or nearby lactation center has pump support.
+- Call WIC and ask if your clinic or a nearby lactation center has pump support.

 - Ask your baby’s pediatrician to send the order if your OB office is slow.